Instructions for authors (download)

 Layout

-Style
+Style Guidelines:

-In-text references References to publications should be included in the text, not in footnotes.
-They should be given by the name of the author, the year of publication and the page number, e.g.: “... as Sapir has noted (1921, 39) ...”
+In-text references: References to publications should be included in the text, not in footnotes.
+They should be given by the name of the author, the year of publication, and the page number, e.g.: “... as Sapir (1921, 39) has noted, ...”

-Chapter in book Okley, J. 1992.
+Chapter in book: Okley, J. 1992.
 “Anthropology and Autobiography: Participatory Experience and Embodied Knowledge.”
-In Anthropology and Autobiography, edited by J. Okley, and H. Callaway, 1–28.
+In Anthropology and Autobiography, edited by J. Okley and H. Callaway, 1–28.
 London: Routledge.

-Edited book Tonkin, E., M. McDonald, and M. Chapman, eds.
+Edited work: Tonkin, E., M. McDonald, and M. Chapman, eds.
 1989.
 History and Ethnicity.
 London: Routledge.

-Reprinted work Schmitt, C. (1932) 2007.
+Reprinted work: Schmitt, C. (1932) 2007.
 The Concept of the Political.
 Chicago: University of Chicago Press.

 Free online access